mohamedelshamy55/To-Do-List/README.md

 ## Acknowledgments

+- Inspiration: Microverse

+🤝 Contributing
+Contributions, issues, and feature requests are welcome!

+Show your support
+Give a ⭐️ if you like this project!

+Acknowledgments
-- Hat tip to anyone whose code was used
+Hat tip to anyone whose code was used
-- Inspiration
+Inspiration
-- etc

-## 📝 License

-This project is [MIT](./MIT.md) licensed.
+etc 📝 License This project is MIT licensed.